tobozo/M5Stack-SD-Updater/README.md

 ------------
 Open both sketches from the "examples/M5Stack-SD-Update" menu.

+**1) Download the SD-Content folder from the release page and unzip it into the root of the SD Card.** Then put the SD Card into the M5Stack.
+This zip file comes preloaded with [18 precompiled apps](https://github.com/tobozo/M5Stack-SD-Updater/tree/master/examples/M5Stack-SD-Menu/SD-Apps) and the relative meta information for the menu.

-**1) Compile the "M5Stack-SD-Menu.ino" example.** This sketch is the menu app.
-It must be compiled once (sketch / export compiled binary) and saved on the SD Card root directory as "menu.bin" for persistence.
-It should also be flashed on the M5Stack.
+**2) Compile the "M5Stack-SD-Menu.ino" example.** This sketch is the menu app.
+It must be compiled (sketch / export compiled binary) and saved on the SD Card root directory as "menu.bin" for persistence and flashed on the M5 as well.
+Note that you won't need to copy it on the SD card if you previously unzipped the SD-Content folder as it's already bundled.

-**2) Merge and compile the "M5Stack-SDLoader-Snippet.ino" example.** It is possible to embed any M5 app by implementing the M5Stack SD Loader Snippet.
+**3) [optional] Merge and compile the "M5Stack-SDLoader-Snippet.ino" example.** It is possible to embed any M5 app by implementing the M5Stack SD Loader Snippet.
 This sketch can be used as a boilerplate to code an app from scratch.

   For an existing M5 app, find the line: